 15. Madonna del Ghisallo Chapel, Italy

-A truly unique pilgrimage for religious group travelers, this seven-mile journey designed specifically for cyclists leaves from the touristy town of Bellagio, ending at the 17th century Madonna del Ghisallo Chapel in Lombardy.
+Truly unique among pilgrimages in Europe for religious group travelers, this seven-mile journey designed specifically for cyclists leaves from the touristy town of Bellagio, ending at the 17th century Madonna del Ghisallo Chapel in Lombardy.

 A renowned cycling hub, the chapel features a statue outside its parameters dedicated to the cyclists who visit Madonna del Ghisallo.
 Formerly known as the patroness of travelers until 1949, Madonna del Ghisallo was then admitted as the patroness of cyclists by Pope Pius XII.